GoogleContainerTools/kaniko/DEVELOPMENT.md

 * A bucket in [GCS](https://cloud.google.com/storage/) which you have write access to via the user currently logged into `gcloud`
 * An image repo which you have write access to via the user currently logged into `gcloud`
+* A docker account and a `~/.docker/config.json` with login credentials if you run into rate limiting problems during tests.

 Once this step done, you must override the project using environment variables: